Artists

 What makes your art career profitable?

-Which paintings sell better, larger or smaller?
+Which paintings tend to sell better, larger or smaller?

 What are some failures and setbacks you have encountered since starting your art business?

-How has COVID impacted your business and what changes, if any, did you have to make?
+How has COVID impacted your business, and what changes, if any, did you have to make?

 How do you promote your art?